 9. Learn how to get price cuts from the locals

-Your local contacts and friends might be a huge help in keeping your study abroad costs low.
-Locals everywhere are aware of the trick of getting discounts on goods and services in that specific area.
-A local will be able to guide you better regarding where hackling works and where it doesn’t.
-You’ll be able to make some savings using their tips and tactics on every purchase.
+Your local contacts and friends can be invaluable in helping you keep your study abroad costs low.
+Locals know how to get discounts on goods and services in their area.
+They can guide you on where bargaining is effective and where it isn’t.
+By following their tips and tactics, you can save money on every purchase.

 10. Learn how to cook

-This is one of the best pieces of advice you can obtain while studying abroad.
-It not only teaches you discipline, but you can also make significant financial savings.
-When you have to prepare every meal by yourself, ordering cuisine and gorging on takeout is not the answer.
-You may prepare your meals for the entire upcoming week for less money than it could cost to order two or three takeouts by making a few recipes in huge amounts on the weekends.
-You can also personalize your diet and maintain a healthy lifestyle by cooking for yourself.
+This is one of the best pieces of advice for students studying abroad.
+It not only teaches discipline but also helps you make significant financial savings.
+When you have to prepare every meal yourself, ordering takeout is not the solution.
+By cooking a few large recipes on the weekends, you can prepare meals for the entire upcoming week at a lower cost than ordering takeout two or three times.
+Additionally, cooking for yourself allows you to personalize your diet and maintain a healthy lifestyle.

 Frequently Asked Questions (FAQs)